2020-2021 School Year

 - Bus stop information.
 You will be asked to select a bus stop location for each student.
 If you do not know your assigned bus stop location, please refer to the Who is eligible for busing? tab above.
 Click on your child’s school to view the list of bus stop assignments based on address.

-- If you are applying for a Free or Reduced Fare bus pass, you must submit a copy of your letter from the SVUSD Food Services Department for the 2018-2019 or 2019-2020 school year, qualifying your student for free or reduced nutrition services.
+- If you are applying for a Free or Reduced Fare bus pass, you must submit a copy of your letter from the SVUSD Food Services Department for the 2019-2020 or 2020-2021 school year, qualifying your student for free or reduced nutrition services.
 Please email the letter to Buspass@svusd.org.
 If you do not have a copy of this letter, please contact Food Services, at FOODSERVICES@svusd.org.
+Be sure to include your student's name and/or district ID number.

 BUS PASS APPLICATION